-Flutter is Google’s open source tookit to help create beautiful, responsive, and natively compiled applications for mobile, web and desktop.
+Flutter is Google’s open source toolkit for creating applications for mobile, web and desktop platforms.

 name must be unique in the Snap Store.
 Valid snap names consist of lower-case alphanumeric characters and hyphens.
 They cannot be all numbers and they also cannot start or end with a hyphen.

 version string can be an arbitrary version, such as

 1.0 in our example, or keywords such as